missionpinball/mpf-docs/docs/events/multiball_multiball_shoot_again_ended.md

 --8<-- "event.md"

-Shoot again for multiball (name) has ended.
+Shoot again for multiball called (name) has ended.

 *This event does not have any keyword arguments*